-- 1. Turn on the system. - 2.
-Insert the support DVD to the optical drive or the removable device that contains the BIOS file to the USB port or to the floppy disk drive, if supported. - The utility automatically checks the devices for the BIOS file.
+- 1. Turn on the system. - Insert the support DVD to the optical drive or the removable device that contains the BIOS file to the USB port. - The utility automatically checks the devices for the BIOS file.
 When found, the utility reads the BIOS file and starts flashing the corrupted BIOS file. - 4.
 Turn off the system after the utility completes the updating process and turn on again.